 Tracy Gregoire is the mother of a child with autism.
 She also works to prevent learning, attention, and developmental disabilities and other health impacts linked to toxic chemicals found in consumer products and building materials.
 As you might imagine, Tracy’s insight and personal experiences have made her very passionate about protecting children, and this passion has led her to organize parents to visit retail stores and even company headquarters to urge them to remove harmful chemicals from their products.

-People should not be exposed to hazardous chemicals linked to asthma, infertility, autism and cancer in products such as toys, furniture, and cosmetics.
-At Coming Clean, we agree, and we’re working to bring communities and organizations together to work for corporate action which takes toxic chemicals out of products and materials.
-We want to help companies avoid chemical substitutes that might be as toxic or worse than what they are replacing, and ensure that product manufacturers and retailers tell us what chemical ingredients are in the products they sell.
+Tracy is right.
+People should not be exposed to hazardous chemicals linked to asthma, infertility, autism, and cancer in products like toys, furniture, and cosmetics.
+At Coming Clean, we agree, and we’re working to bring communities and organizations together to win government and corporate policies that take toxic chemicals out of products and materials.
+We want to help companies avoid chemical substitutes that might be as bad or even worse than what they are replacing, and ensure that product manufacturers and retailers tell us what chemical ingredients are in the products they sell.

 As part of our research on chemical substitutes, Coming Clean conducted collaborative research on the potential hazards of nanomaterials, which are increasingly used as substitutes for other toxic chemicals in products.
-This is the first time an off-the-shelf chemical hazard assessment tool -- the GreenScreen for Safer Chemicals -- was applied to a nanomaterial.
+This is the first time an off-the-shelf chemical hazard assessment tool—the GreenScreen for Safer Chemicals—was applied to a nanomaterial.
 Here are resources on our nanosilver hazard assessments using the GreenScreen method: